An Experiment with AI Book Translation: “The Mistakes That Make Us” in 31 Languages

 How readable are they?
 Do they get the correct points across?
 How would they compare to human translations — which would take longer and cost much more?

-I've asked friends in Japan, Brazil, and the Netherlands — they're all speakers of their native tongue who all speak and read English really well.
+I've asked friends in Japan, Brazil, and the Netherlands — they're all native speakers who speak and read English really well.

 I'm paraphrasing, but the feedback was all pretty consistent: